 Wings are very light inflatable structures.
-This is the reason for their efficiency.
-You must therefore take great care of them.
+This is the reason of their efficiency.
+You must therefore take the greatest care of them.

-The classic mistake is to pierce the Wing with the Foil.
+The classic mistake is to pierce the wing with the foil.
 You won’t escape it.
-But it’s very easy to repair.
-Our fabrics limit the tear and contain it at the point of impact.
+But it is very easy to repair.
+Our fabrics limit the tear and contain it instead of the impact.

-The more serious mistake is to get the Wing hooked in the water and clinging to it when you bend it.
-Crushing will increase the pressure and cause the Wing to explode.
-Repairs are then consequent.
+The more serious mistake is to get the wing hooked in the water and have it stuck in the water causing you to kink it.
+Kinking will increase the pressure rapidly and cause the wing to explode.
+Repairs are then the logical consequent.
 The same happens if you inflate too much.

-The inflation pressure of your Wing will affect its power and its ability to hold on to the water.
-If a pressure higher than 10PSI endangers your Wing, you can also cheat if the wind is very strong by inflating it a little less.
-It will be less stable but much less powerful.
+The inflation pressure of your wing will affect its power and handling in high water.
+If high pressure puts your wing at risk, you can also cheat if the wind is very strong by inflating it a little less to make it easier to hold.
+It will be less stable but less powerful.

-Everybody wants a Wing.
-So, don’t take a Wing that is too complicated at first.
+Everybody wants a wing.
+So, don’t take a wing that is too complicated at the beginning.
 Take a Wing that is really made for your beginner needs and you will sell it to a friend in a few months without any worries.
 The low prices that GONG offers will boost your progress without breaking your budget.
-Just think about it.
+Food for thought.